Walsh calls out Bostonians who are ignoring social distancing rules, says schools will likely remain closed

 “Yesterday I was watching a person being interviewed by one of the TV stations and he was golfing, he was smiling,” Walsh said during a news conference at City Hall.
 “There’s nothing to smile about.
 Nothing to be proud of.
 Not impressive on the golf course.
 It’ closed.
 That was a completely irresponsible move.”

-Walsh explained that he doesn’t want to fine residents who are disobeying social distancing rules but warned that the Boston Police Department will be sending out officers to disperse crowds.
+Walsh explained that he doesn’t want to fine residents who are disobeying social distancing rules but warned that the Boston Police Department will be sending out officers to disperse crowds and deliver citations.

 “I don’t want to be telling people off or pointing out people’s shortcomings but in this case, people need to get the point here,” Walsh said.